Extreme ultraviolet lithography: Pellicles

 Production EUV tools need a pellicle to protect the mask from contamination.
 Pellicles are normally expected to protect the mask from particles during transport, entry into or exit from the exposure chamber, as well as the exposure itself.
 Without pellicles, particle adders would reduce yield, which has not been an issue for conventional optical lithography with 193 nm light and pellicles.
 However, for EUV, the feasibility of pellicle use is severely challenged, due to the required thinness of the shielding films to prevent excessive EUV absorption.
 Particle contamination would be prohibitive if pellicles were not stable above 200 W, i.e., the targeted power for manufacturing.

 Heating of the EUV mask pellicle (film temperature up to 750 K for 80 W incident power) is a significant concern, due to the resulting deformation and transmission decrease.
 ASML developed a 70 nm thick polysilicon pellicle membrane, which allows EUV transmission of 82%; however, less than half of the membranes survived expected EUV power levels.
 SiNx pellicle membranes also failed at 82 W equivalent EUV source power levels.
 At target 250 W levels, the pellicle is expected to reach 686 degrees Celsius, well over the melting point of aluminum.
 Alternative materials need to allow sufficient transmission as well as maintain mechanical and thermal stability.
 However, graphite, graphene or other carbon nanomaterials (nanosheets, nanotubes) are damaged by EUV due to the release of electrons and also too easily etched in the hydrogen cleaning plasma expected to be deployed in EUV scanners.
 Hydrogen plasmas can also etch silicon as well.
 A coating helps improve hydrogen resistance, but this reduces transmission and/or emissivity, and may also affect mechanical stability (e.g., bulging).

 Wrinkles on pellicles can cause CD nonuniformity due to uneven absorption; this is worse for smaller wrinkles and more coherent illumination, i.e., lower pupil fill.

 In the absence of pellicles, EUV mask cleanliness would have to be checked before actual product wafers are exposed, using wafers specially prepared for defect inspection.
 These wafers are inspected after printing for repeating defects indicating a dirty mask; if any are found, the mask must be cleaned and another set of inspection wafers are exposed, repeating the flow until the mask is clean.
 Any affected product wafers must be reworked.

 TSMC reported starting limited use of its own pellicle in 2019 and continuing to expand afterwards, and Samsung is planning pellicle introduction in 2022.
+However, follow-up reporting indicating no users of EUV pellicles due to accelerated damage under higher power.

+Without pellicles, yield can be significantly reduced by particles added onto the die exposure area of the mask.
+The particle size also determines if it can be fatal to yield.